 CSA Membership Offers Many Benefits:

-- Full share = a full bag every week, suitable for 2-4 people (on average)
+- Full share = a generous bag every week of 7-10 seasonal items

-- Biweekly share = a full bag, every other week, suitable for 1-2 people
+- Biweekly share = a full bag, every other week

 What We Grow

 We strive to offer traditional favorites (such as tomatoes, green beans, and cucumbers) plus items that you may not have tried before (such as salad turnips, Asian greens, and garlic scapes).
 We plant several types of heirloom tomatoes (Cherokee Purple, Valencia and Brandywine, for example) and kale (lacinato, green curly, and red winter).
 Our lettuce comes in a rainbow of varieties and makes a beautiful salad.
 Below is a list of what we plan to include in your shares this year, roughly by season.
 Depending on the weather, spring items might flow into summer, or summer items ripen early, and so on.